 Don't have a room to dedicate to your wine collection?
 Transform a basement corridor into a striking wall-to-wall illuminated wine display, or transform under-stair storage to create a wine display behind glass doors.

 You could also create a dual-function utility space by having wines on show, and hiding more functional things like washing machines, freezers and dryers behind sleek cabinetry.
 Dividing the utility room from the kitchen with Crittall doors will give it a modern look.

-Got a basement that’s barely used?
-Create a full basement wine room, both for storage and for hosting wine tastings for friends.
+Got a basement that's barely used?
+Create a full basement wine cellar, both for storage and for hosting wine tastings for friends.
 An underground wine cellar with a secret door will be the envy of all your friends.
-Underground Spiral Cellars don’t even require an existing basement.
+Underground spiral cellars don’t even require an existing basement.
 But they do give you instant access to your collection via a top door and a – you guessed it – spiral staircase.
 Made from concrete and with an external diameter of 2.3 metres, they’re capable of holding up to 1900 bottles of wine.
 They can be installed under any ground floor room – great for kitchens but striking in a hallway too.
 We’re sold.